appiniakhil/music-database/README.md

 1. Install MySQL and Streamlet on your system.
 2. Clone or download this repository.
-3. Import the SQL file `music_database.sql` into your MySQL server to create the necessary tables and sample data.
+3. Import the SQL file `PES1UG20CS074_Music Database System.sql` into your MySQL server to create the necessary tables and sample data.
-4. Edit the MySQL connection details in `config.py` to match your MySQL server setup.
-5. Run `main.py` to start the system.
+4. Run `app.py` to start the system.

 Usage
 -----